-- 6. The Director is responsible for providing adoption services that accord with the objects of this Act, including- - (a) the assessment of the suitability of a person or couple to adopt a child in accordance with section 9; - (b) any decision to place a child with a person or couple wishing to adopt the child; - (c) the transfer of care and responsibility for a child to the person or couple who will adopt the child; - (d) the giving of consent to the adoption of a child of whom he or she has guardianship; - (e) providing timely advice to the court in relation to adoption applications; and - (f) maintaining adoption records and facilitating access to adoption information in accordance with this Act.
+- 6. The Director is responsible for providing adoption services in accordance with the objectives of this Act, including- - (a) the assessment of the suitability of a person or couple to adopt a child in accordance with section 9; - (b) any decision to place a child with a person or couple wishing to adopt the child; - (c) the transfer of care and responsibility for a child to the person or couple who will adopt the child; - (d) the giving of consent to the adoption of a child of whom he or she has guardianship; - (e) the provision of timely advice to the court in relation to adoption applications; - (f) the provision of pre-adoption and post-adoption counselling services; and - (g) the maintenance of adoption records and the facilitation of access to adoption information in accordance with this Act.